kirdmi/projects_yandex_practicum/gold_clearing_research/README.md

 The main task of the model is to predict the recovery factor of gold from gold ore.

 The model will potentially be an auxiliary tool in the optimization of production, as a result - the avoidance of losses.

+The most effective model turned out to be LinearRegression.
+Thanks to the highest metric, it can be said that with its help it is possible to potentially optimize production.

 Libraries: pandas, matplotlib, numpy, sklearn, seaborn, re